Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 - rho

-A scalar > 0 (default = 2) specifying the ADMM augmented-Lagrangian penalty parameter (often called the ADMM step size).
-Larger values typically put more weight on enforcing the consensus constraints each iteration; smaller values yield more conservative updates.
+A numeric value > 0 (default = 2) specifying the ADMM augmented-Lagrangian penalty parameter (often called the ADMM step size).
+Larger values typically put more weight on enforcing the consensus constraints at each iteration; smaller values yield more conservative updates.

 - tau.incr

-A scalar > 1 (default = 2) specifying the multiplicative factor used to increase
+A numeric value > 1 (default = 2) specifying the multiplicative factor used to increase

 rhowhen the primal residual dominates the dual residual in ADMM.- tau.decr

-A scalar > 1 (default = 2) specifying the multiplicative factor used to decrease
+A numeric value > 1 (default = 2) specifying the multiplicative factor used to decrease

 rhowhen the dual residual dominates the primal residual in ADMM.- nu

-A scalar > 1 (default = 10) controlling how aggressively
+A numeric value > 1 (default = 10) controlling how aggressively

 rhois rescaled in the adaptive-rhoscheme (residual balancing).- tol.abs

-A scalar > 0 (default = 1e-04) specifying the absolute tolerance for ADMM stopping (applied to primal/dual residual norms).
+A numeric value > 0 (default = 1e-04) specifying the absolute tolerance for ADMM stopping (applied to primal/dual residual norms).

 - tol.rel

-A scalar > 0 (default = 1e-04) specifying the relative tolerance for ADMM stopping (applied to primal/dual residual norms).
+A numeric value > 0 (default = 1e-04) specifying the relative tolerance for ADMM stopping (applied to primal/dual residual norms).

 - maxiter